Do you have a color scheme in mind before you paint? Or do you wing it? Or do you copy colors from someone else?

 They are beautiful through subtle gradation from one color to the next.

-Image them as a family, so start with the "head of the family", one color to dominate, now choose one or even two colors on ether side of the "head".
+Image them as a family, so start with the “head of the family,” one colour to dominate.
+Now choose one or even two colors on either side of the “head.”

-Now try the cool side of color circle this will project a cool serene feeling.
+Now try the cool side of the color circle.
+This will project a cool serene feeling.

-As you will see analogous colors work beautifully together.
-Make a note of colors used into your color journal.
+As you will see, analogous colors work beautifully together.
+Make a note of colors used in your color journal.

-As close relative, analogous colors automatically create a united front and color "Harmony is made easy.
+As a close relative, analogous colors automatically create a united front and color harmony is made easy.

-Sorry about the colours Type not showing up.
-But you should get the idea
+Sorry about the colours, as the type is not showing up.
+But you should get the idea.

 There is at least another you might want to try.

-And all the other complements you can come up with.
+And all the other compliments you can come up with.

-Remember to how identify complements with ease.
-(In other words you don't have to think too much).
+Remember how to identify compliments with ease.
+(In other words, you don’t have to think too much.)

 The one remaining color is the complement of the result of the color you just made by mixing.

-EXAMPLES:- Mix Blue and Yellow = Green.
-Remaining color is Red, so Green is complement to Red.
+EXAMPLES: Mix blue and yellow = green.
+The remaining color is red, so green is a complement to red.

-So the complements are on the opposite side to each other on the color wheel.
-They make great tools for creating harmony providing you don't mix them together, if you do it results in Gray to Black.
+So the compliments are on the opposite side to each other on the color wheel.
+They make great tools for creating harmony providing you don’t mix them together.
+If you do, it results in gray to black.

-Tap brush holding Red over the damp Green.
-Result could be a big mess or be great.
+Tap the brush holding red over the damp green.
+The result could be a big mess or be great.

-Again a color that appears to be mud or a dull Gray will spring to life when surrounded by Orange, as Red + Yellow = Orange.
-Remaining color Blue, so what happens is Orange awakens the complement Blue in that dull Gray.
+Again a color that appears to be mud or a dull gray will spring to life when surrounded by orange, as red + yellow = Orange.
+The remaining color is blue, so what happens is orange awakens the complement blue in that dull gray.

 For a strong focal point in your picture, contrasting opposites will automatically stimulate the eye and draw the viewers attention to that area of your painting.

-TIP:- When you select a complementary color scheme, be sure you emphasize one of the colors and de-emphasize the other.
+TIP: When you select a complementary color scheme, be sure you emphasise one of the colors and de-emphasise the other.

-Important point to think about, you can have complementary schemes with not only the primary colors but secondary and Tertiary colors too.
+An important point to think about is you can have complementary schemes with not only the primary colors but secondary and tertiary colors too.

-Although Black is rarely used by to-days Watercolorists (I for one).
+Black is rarely used by todays Watercolorists (I for one).